 - Have been asked to make full disclosure of your tax affairs

 - Have concerns regarding tax fraud or tax evasion generally

-Please seek specialist advice immediately.
+Please seek advice from a Code of Practice 9 specialist immediately.

 Further important reading